-plot, characters, criticism, video, resources, reading
+tutorial, characters, criticism, video, study resources

 The Mayor of Casterbridge (1886) is probably Hardy’s greatest work – a novel whose aspirations are matched by artistic shaping and control.
 It is the tragic history of Michael Henchard – a man who rises to civic prominence, but whose past comes back to haunt him.
 This is not surprising, because he sells his wife in the opening chapter.
 When she comes back unexpectedly, he is trapped between present and past.